Noisk8/Script-Instalando-Din-Is-Noise-/README.md

 posteriormente empezará a pedir contraseña, ya que necesita permisos de super usuario para instalar dependencias....

 PD: en caso de tener errores Por favor hacer feedback, para mejorar el script !!
+Script in bash to install DIN IS NOISE [http://dinisnoise.org/] in operating systems GNU / Linux Debian & Ubuntu [Version Beta 4 ever]

+English\\\\\

+After downloading the file installardin.sh we go to the folder where we downloaded it, we open a terminal to execute a command that gives us the permissions to execute it.

+Chmod + x installardin.sh

+To run it

+./instalardin.sh

+Later it will start to ask for password, since it needs super user permissions to install dependencies ....

+PD: in case of errors Please do feedback, to improve the script !!

 By Noisk8 /Medellín- 2017